 The costs you'll face?
 Dinner.
 Be prepared to pay up to $50 per person as a heartfelt thank you.

 If you're running an online business or if your customers are geo-dispersed, the experience will be all-the-better.
-Bring people together online through a webinar, Google Hangout, or video call.
+Bring people together online through a webinar, Google Hangout, business calls on mobile or video call.

 6. Advertise on a Bench or Bus